How to use this website

 - Mathur MB, Ding P, Riddell CA, VanderWeele TJ (2018).
 Website and R package for computing E-values.
 Epidemiology, 29(5), e45-e47.
 Link

 - VanderWeele TJ & Ding P (2017).
 Sensitivity analysis in observational research: introducing the E-value.
 Annals of Internal Medicine, 167(4), 268-274.
 Link

 Computing an E-value

-The tab Compute an E-value computes the E-value, defined as the minimum strength of association on the risk ratio scale that an unmeasured confounder would need to have with both the exposure and the outcome, conditional on the measured covariates, to fully explain away a specific exposure-outcome association.
+Default E-values: The tab Compute an E-value computes the E-value, defined as the minimum strength of association on the risk ratio scale that an unmeasured confounder would need to have with both the exposure and the outcome, conditional on the measured covariates, to fully explain away a specific exposure-outcome association.
+Stated otherwise, confounding associations that were jointly weaker than the E-value could not explain away the association.
 Note that for outcome types other than relative risks, assumptions are involved with the approximate conversions used (VanderWeele & Ding, 2017).

 Computing a bias factor

 Additionally, if you have substantive knowledge on the strength of the relationships between the unmeasured confounder(s) and the exposure and outcome, you can use these numbers to calculate the bias factor.